 It’s easy to become overwhelmed with everything that you need to know and prepare for before a divorce hearing or divorce trial, which is why we’re here to help walk you through every step of the divorce process.
-Thomas Alatsas, Esq.is deeply involved in the Brooklyn community and knows what it takes to navigate the complex world of divorce for spouses like you.
+Alatsas Law Firm is conveniently located for residents of Brooklyn, Queens, and Staten Island.
+Our ground floor office is handicapped accessible with a subway stop and two bus lines nearby.

 We know that dealing with legal issues affecting your family can be stressful, but we will proactively work to provide you with peace of mind as you move forward.
 If you’re in need of assistance with a divorce or family law concern, contact us today at 718-233-2903 to schedule a free, no-obligation initial consultation.